Oire/Iridium-php/README.md

 ## 🍪 SplitToken, Simple Yet Secure Token Suitable for Authentication Cookies and Password Recovery

-**Note**! the `Osst` class is deprecated since version 1.2 and will be removed in version 2.0.
-It holds the same object but was renamed to `SplitToken` for simplicity.

 SplitToken is a class inside Iridium that can be used for generating and validating secure tokens suitable for authentication cookies, password recovery, API keys and various other tasks.

 ### The Split Tokens Concept